outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - identify type of exposure possible (injection, nanoparticle) and assemble components
       - identify evolution triggers (like cycles & variation of stressors) & use as a supply of change requests to trigger adaptive mutations for pathogens or pathogen types

-    - example of alternate variable sets for predicting motion

-      - exercise variables:
-        - info (about optimizations, possibilities, rules, metrics)
-          - attention/memory to focus on, remember & apply info
-        - patterns
-        - structures
-          - point (metric threshold values, change points, decision points)
-          - sequence:
-          - combination: multiple variables to make a decision
-          - limits: time limits, energy limits
-          - context
-            - health
-            - energy
-            - environment
-              - landmarks
-              - agents
-              - interactions/events
-        - time
-          - time structures (alternation, number of seconds, continuity of pattern applied)
-        - functions
-          - core functions (test, start/stop, switch, remember, identify)
-          - interaction level functions (decide when to speed up, plan decision points)
-        - concepts
-          - energy
-          - agency
-          - intent
-            - exercise intents: recover, rest, test/find limit, test function, switch energy sources, apply info, identify landmark, align with music
-            - other intents: what to do after workout, scheduling limits to work around, listen to new music, listen to music limited number of times

-      - variable sets that can predict motion:
-        - time cant be used on its own bc usage patterns may offer the illusion of equivalent alternatives that are actually different
-          - example: pattern 'a-b-c' may occur just as often as 'a-b-d' without any distinguishable signals using available time info, so other interfaces need to be applied to predict c or d, such as contextual/intent probabilities, or patterns like intent patterns or change patterns
-        - agency rules
-          - agents have known intents, which interact in a known way
-        - interaction rules
-          - energy, time, agents, & health interact in this way
-        - energy rules
-          - 'energy can be used to produce energy in other formats'
-          - 'stored energy can replace agent prioritization'
-          - 'excess energy can have these outputs when used optimally'
-          - 'energy efficiency increases with usage'
-          - 'high variation in usage increases energy coordination & distribution'
-          - 'brain & muscle energy are related, in a pseudo-tradeoff'
-          - 'high variation in energy usage can offset energy plateaus'
-        - variable interaction patterns
-          - 'using n number of variables to make a decision only occurs once out of every x decisions'
-          - 'applying previously applied variable interaction rules is most common'
-          - 'excess energy results in higher variability of variable interactions'
-        - concepts
-          - concepts & concept structures (concept set including 'energy' or 'health') can predict independently of other variables bc theyre a low-dimensional (conceptual dimension) representation of high variation (motion)

 # content/config